cran-task-views/CompositionalData/CompositionalData.md

 Rounded zeros, which essentially correspond to a class of left-censored data, have received the most attention in the literature.

-Moreover, as with ordinary statistical methods, the presence of either missing values or outliers poses practical challenges.
+Moreover, analogously to ordinary statistical methods, the presence of either missing values or outliers poses practical challenges.
 Again, coherent handling is required for consistent data analysis within the compositional framework.

-This section refers to specialized packages focused on addressing these issues while respecting the compositional nature of the data.
+The following are specialized packages focused on addressing these issues while respecting the compositional nature of the data.

 -   `r pkg("zCompositions", priority = "core")`: a suite of data imputation methods applicable to zeros, nondetects, missing data, and combinations of them, following the principles of the log-ratio approach ([Palarea-Albaladejo and Martín-Fernández (2015)](https://doi.org/10.1016/j.chemolab.2015.02.019)).
-This includes a consistent treatment of closed and non-closed compositions, unique or varying detection limits, parametric and nonparametric imputation, single and multiple imputation, maximum likelihood and robust estimation, as well as some tools for the exploration of zero patterns and statistical testing of grouping structure.
+This includes a consistent treatment of closed and non-closed compositions, unique or varying detection limits, parametric and nonparametric imputation, single and multiple imputation, maximum likelihood and robust estimation, as well as some tools for the exploration of zero patterns and statistical testing of grouping structures.

 -   `r pkg("mvoutlier")`:	specific tools for visualizing and identifying multivariate outliers in compositional data.